star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Learning Outcomes

-1. Analyze how exhibitions function in museum spaces and elsewhere, as well as the various roles and positions behind the design, maintenance, and evaluation of the exhibition
+1. Analyze how exhibitions function in various spaces, as well as the roles involved in the design and execution of the exhibition.

 Prerequisites Description